Harshith292002/Harshith292002/README.md

 ### I am a Web developer and a tech enthusiast.
 ![I am a web developer](https://thumbs.dreamstime.com/b/under-construction-building-process-header-banner-landing-page-flat-line-vector-design-concept-web-presentation-template-77593315.jpg)

-### An Electronics Engineer with a special intreat in web development and Programming
+### An Electronics Engineer with a special intrest in Web development and Programming

 #### Skills: NODE.JS / REACT / JS / HTML / CSS / MONGODB